liquity/dev/README.md

 **TODO: To be reviewed and updated once https://github.com/liquity/dev/issues/106 is fixed**

-But if the redemption causes an amount (debt - 10) to be cancelled, the trove is then closed: the 10 CLV gas compensation is cancelled with its corresponding 10 CLV debt, and the ETH surplus in the trove is sent back to the owner.
+But if the redemption causes an amount (debt - 10) to be cancelled, the trove is then closed: the 10 LUSD gas compensation is cancelled with its corresponding 10 LUSD debt, and the ETH surplus in the trove is sent back to the owner.

 ## Gas compensation Functionality